dorjeduck/mopro/README.md

-# progressbar.🔥
+# mopro 🔥

-A lightweight and customizable progress bar for Mojo, meant for tracking the progress of long-running operations in loops.
+`Mopro` is a lightweight and customizable progress bar for Mojo, meant for tracking the progress of long-running operations in loops.

 ## Usage